yparitcher/libzmanim/README.md

 ```
 ./teststatic is interchangeable with ./testshared.

-note: due to the limitations of the C snadard library all times will show as if they in the computers timezone even though they are correctly calculated in the given timezone.
+note: due to the limitations of the C standard library all times will show as if they in the computers timezone even though they are correctly calculated in the given timezone.

 ## License
-sms-bot is Copyright (c) 2018 [Yparitcher](https://github.com/yparitcher).
+Libzmanim is Copyright (c) 2018 [Yparitcher](https://github.com/yparitcher).
 licensed under the [LGPL 2.1](https://opensource.org/licenses/LGPL-2.1) license.